Training Fair Models in Federated Learning without Data Privacy Infringement: Introduction

 \section{Introduction}

 Fairness and collaboration are among the top priorities in machine learning and AI applications.
-As accurate machine learning models are deployed in more and more important applications, enhancing and ensuring fairness in machine learning models becomes critical for AI for social good~\cite{pessach2020algorithmic}.
+As accurate machine learning models are deployed in more and more important applications, enhancing and ensuring fairness in such models becomes critical for AI for social good~\cite{pessach2020algorithmic}.

-At the same time, in order to build effective machine learning models for sophisticated applications, such as finance and medicare, more often than not, many parties, such as financial institutions or medical care organizations, have to collaborate and contribute their own private data.
+At the same time, in order to build accurate machine learning models for sophisticated applications, such as finance and medicare, many parties, such as financial institutions and medical care organizations, have to collaborate and contribute their own private data~\cite{kairouz2021advances,yang2019federated}.
 A key to successful collaborations is to fully protect the privacy of every party.
-However, it is a grand challenge to facilitate collaboration among parties to build fair machine learning models while preserving their data privacy.
+However, it is a grand challenge to build fair machine learning models while preserving the data privacy of all parties in their collaboration.

-There are many recent breakthroughs in enhancing fairness in machine learning models (see~\cite{pessach2020algorithmic} for a survey and Section~\ref{sec:fair-models} for a brief review).
-There are also many efforts in cross-silo federated learning~\cite{kairouz2019advances} to enable privacy preserving collaboration between tens or hundreds of companies and organizations in building effective machine learning models.
-However, only very recently there are some initiatives to develop federated learning methods for building fair machine learning models.

-Can we easily extend the existing fairness enhancing methods to accommodate the need of collaboration and privacy preservation?
-As analyzed in Section~\ref{sec:fair-models}, the existing fairness enhancing methods are mainly designed with an assumption of a unified available training data set, and thus cannot easily address the need of distributed collaboration, such as cross-silo federated learning, as well as privacy preservation for participating parties.
+There are many recent breakthroughs in enhancing fairness in machine learning models~\cite{pessach2020algorithmic}.
+As discussed in Section~\ref{sec:rw}, the existing fairness enhancing methods (please see~\cite{pessach2020algorithmic} for a survey) are mainly designed with an assumption of a unified available training data set, and thus cannot easily address the need for federated learning, such as distributed collaboration and privacy-preservation.
+The classic federated learning methods~\cite{mcmahan2017communication,chen2017distributed,wang2020federated,huang2021personalized,yang2019federated} do not consider the fairness of machine learning models at all.
+The collaborative fairness methods~\cite{yang2017designing,gollapudi2017profit,yu2020fairness,mohri2019agnostic,li2019fair,lyu2020towards,sim2020collaborative} focus on the fairness of the collaboration relationship among participating parties in the federated learning process, which is substantially different from the goal of training fair models.

-Alternatively, can we easily extend the existing federated learning, the prominent collaboration and privacy preserving framework, to enforce fairness in model building?
-Unfortunately, the answer is still no. As analyzed in Section~\ref{sec:fair-federated}, the existing federated learning methods do not consider the fairness of machine learning models at all.
-Moreover, in order to obtain fairness of a model as the intermediate result on the training data of each party, a straightforward design may likely infringe privacy of the parties, such as leaking the distribution information about the data of the parties.
-As discussed in Section~\ref{sec:fair-federated}, even AgnostiFair~\cite{du2020fairness}, the only existing method claiming to combine federated learning and fairness, is pretty primitive and does not guarantee the requirement of privacy preservation.